 Employability in the IT sector has been a matter of huge concern lately.
 While there are proposals to create a pool of 500 million job ready-workforce by 2020, now more than ever, it is necessary to acknowledge that archaic pedagogy and curricula can prove to be a significant challenge to achieve this, and this calls for an education ecosystem that leads the way in enabling necessary skill-sets and providing hands-on training in colleges.
+In short, education and employment need to be aligned.

 Emerging trends in technology and global workforce standards makes it impossible for universities to keep up, making various aspects of the curriculum, and learning redundant.
 The wide gap between the industry and academia needs to be replaced with application-based learning experiences which can simulate real-world work environments.
 Inclusion of skill-based modules in curriculum is a powerful way to ensure that students get to apply what they learn, and use the skills required to provide solutions to workplace challenges.